rockdaboot/todo/README.md

 some stand-alone tools (e.g. printing URLs from a HTML or CSS file, downloading SHOUTCAST streams while printing embedded title strings).

-- fix the license text in each file
+- fix the license text in each file [pri 1]
-- maybe libwget+wget2 as a separate project from wget1.x ?
-[1]
+- create a MarkDown document to explain wget2 [pri 2], something we can publish on the mailing list and/or social networks to attract more people (testers, developers, maintainers).

 - docs - use gtk-docs or what ?
 - document the libwget API
+- set up a second tool (wget2-ftp) to handle ftp only ?
+(One tool for one task).
+Communication between wget2 and wget2-ftp needed for recursive downloads with included ftp URIs !?
 - add an FTP/S API into libwget
 - add FTP/S support into wget2
 - **** at this point: introduce wget on mailing list
 - write test cases for FTP/S
-- add HTTP/2 support
 - write test cases for HTTP/2
 - add WARC API into libwget
 - add WARC support into wget2